lombax85/docker-apache-mysql-php-mongo/README.md

 #### <a name="importantinformations-link">IMPORTANT INFORMATIONS AND WARNING</a>
 - The whole project will be installed inside the "docker" subdir, and a "docker_data" directory will appear when you start you containers.
 - inside the "docker" directory, you will find a .env file where you can set your additional environment variables (the file is pre-configured and no need of additional configuration is needed to get it up and running)

+#### <a name="theenvfile-link">THE Docker .env FILE</a>
+- The configuration (ports to bind, modules to enable in the containers) is stored in a file named `.env` inside the `docker` directory.
+The `composer_install.php` script auto-creates this file when you install this package the first time.
+Then, it makes a backup copy into your root directory at `.env.docker.backup`.
+Add this file to your version control.
+Every time you update the package via `composer update`, assuming that you have correctly added the post-update script as specified, the backup copy is used.

 #### <a name="datadirectory-link">DATA DIRECTORY</a>